John Cuss

 John Freeman Cuss FRAeS FIMechE (May 1906 – 7 April 1995) was a British mechanical engineer who was one of the team at Gloster in the early 1940s that developed the first British jet aircraft that flew in May 1941, and later the Gloster Meteor.

 Early life

 He was born in 1906 in Swindon, living at 2 Church Place in Swindon.
-From 1917-19 he attended Bideford Grammar School (became Bideford College in 1972), then from 1919 to December 1922 another grammar school in Wiltshire.
+From 1917 to 1919 he attended Bideford Grammar School (became Bideford College in 1972), then from 1919 to December 1922 another grammar school in Wiltshire.
 From January 1923 to May 1927 he attended The College in Swindon.

 Career

 Great Western Railway

 He started at the Swindon Works, serving a five-year apprenticeship from January 1923.
 He worked for a year in the design office.

 Handley Page

 He joined Handley Page in April 1929 as a junior draughtsman in north-west London.

 Saunders Roe

 From October 1932 to May 1934 he worked at Saunders-Roe on the design of flying boats.